 - 1 tablespoon apple cider vinegar

 - 1 teaspoon rosemary

 - ¼ teaspoon freshly ground black pepper

-- In a large bowl add the Brussels sprouts, celery and 1 cup of diced Persimmon.
-Add 1 Tablespoon of maple syrup, 2 Tablespoons of olive oil, salt and pepper.
+- In a large bowl add the brussels sprouts, persimmon, and celery.
+Add 1 tablespoon of maple syrup, 2 tablespoons of olive oil, salt and pepper.
 Toss to coat then spread out evenly on the baking pan.

-- In a small bowl whisk together the dressing: remaining 2 Tablespoons of olive oil, apple cider vinegar, 1 Tablespoon of maple syrup, Dijon mustard and lemon juice.
+- In a small bowl whisk together the dressing: remaining 2 tablespoons of olive oil, apple cider vinegar, 1 tablespoon of maple syrup (or honey), rosemary, Dijon mustard, and lemon juice.
 Set aside.

-- Roast the Brussels sprouts and persimmon for 40 minutes total, flipping every 10 minutes to prevent burning.
+- Roast the Brussels sprouts, persimmon, and celery mixture for 30-35 minutes total, flipping halfway through to prevent burning.

-- When the roasted Brussels sprouts and persimmon is done remove from the oven and add to a large bowl.
-Toss in the extra raw persimmon, pomegranate seeds, tarragon and walnuts.
+- When the roasted brussels sprouts and persimmon is done remove from the oven and add to a large bowl.
+Toss in pomegranate seeds and walnuts.
 Add the maple dressing and toss to coat.
 Serve warm or cold.